soridev/gw2-rpt-client/README.md

 # gw2-rpt-client

-gw2-rpt-client is a client written for the windows platform to automatically upload and manage your data inside the [gw2-raid-performance-tracker](https://github.com/soridev/gw2-raid-performance-tracker)
+This client is used to auto-upload and manage your data inside the [gw2-raid-performance-tracker](https://github.com/soridev/gw2-raid-performance-tracker)

 ## Installation